EugenMayer/helm-charts/charts/rundeck/README.md

 # Configuration

-## Mandatory settings
+## Mandatory settings / Initial setup

 - `externUrl`
-- `executionLogs.claim.storageClass` if you keep the local execution-logs via a volume
+- `executionLogs.claim.storageClass` / `data.claim.storageClass` / `plugins.claim.storageClass` / `addons.claim.storageClass` or disable those (or some)
+- deploy your `admin-credential-secret` secret (in your rundeck namespace) with the field `adminCredential` including the string `admin:PASSWORD,user,admin,architect,deploy,build` - replace `PASSWORD` with your password
-- deploy your `rundeck-database-secret` to define the DB credentials and connection informations
+- deploy your `rundeck-database-secret` to define the DB credentials and connection details.
+See `Database` below.
-- deploy your own `ingress` route or activate `ingress.enabled` and set the values to your liking
+- deploy your own `ingress` route (default) or activate `ingress.enabled` and set the values to your liking

 ## Database